jbaker8935/stdl/README.md

 # STDL README

-VS Code language extension for a simple state machine description language with symantics borrowed liberally from UML State Machines
+VS Code language extension for a simple state machine description language with semantics borrowed liberally from UML State Machines

 The language is an easy to use, intentionally limited scope capability to describe simple state machines in text with some syntax and semantic checking in the editor.
 The syntax is simple enough to be understood by a non-technical audience.